 I asked everyone for one sentence of advice, which proved to be a challenge.
 I think they met it admirably, don't you?

 After the Job Interview

-If you sign up to Airbnb with Lori's link, you'll receive an Airbnb credit for any qualifying stay with Airbnb.
+If you sign up to AirBnB with Lori's link, you'll receive an AirBnB credit for any qualifying stay.

-Cynthia St-Pierre – Vegetarian Detective, Fashionation with Mystery and co-author of A Purse to Die For: “Dare to approach with friendship: 2006, Bloody Words, Canada’s now-retired national mystery conference…I had just come out of a 15 min. interview with an agent and was feeling a little shaky; in the shadows of an escalator stood a woman who looked just about as antsy as me so I walked over and introduced myself, which miraculously led to a published mystery co-written with my new friend - and a sequel coming this fall."
+"Dare to approach with friendship: 2006, Bloody Words, Canada’s now-retired national mystery conference…I had just come out of a 15 minute interview with an agent and was feeling a little shaky; in the shadows of an escalator stood a woman who looked just about as antsy as me so I walked over and introduced myself which miraculously led to a published mystery co-written with my new friend - and a sequel coming this fall."

-Jacqui Barrett-Poindexter – Resume Story – How to Emote Tenacity: “Before you begin shuffling words across the page, you must understand the characteristics and needs of your focus industry, company and/or leadership."
+"Before you begin shuffling words across the page, you must understand the characteristics and needs of your focus industry, company and/or leadership."

-Beth Havey – Boomer Highway and author of A Mother’s Time Capsule: “On any given day, writing is my escape, my lover, my intellectual stimulation as I seek and often find the right word, the exact phrase - or I dream about finding it; either way, I go to writing to find myself, always hoping to give back something of value to my readers."
+"On any given day, writing is my escape, my lover, my intellectual stimulation as I seek and often find the right word, the exact phrase - or I dream about finding it; either way, I go to writing to find myself, always hoping to give back something of value to my readers."

 Writing with a Chronic Illness

 "Don't compare yourself to anyone else - especially not if you have a chronic illness or chronic pain - just write in a way that feels good to you."